|

 25th July 1935: Talented Tots at

-and delighted her audience.
-Many remarkable feats of tumbling and
+delighted her audience.
+Many remarkable feats of tumbling and contortions were

-contortions were demonstrated by the tiny Miss Patterson in her act, which
+demonstrated by the tiny Miss Patterson in her act, which included a

-included a particularly difficult and entertaining "Adagio Dance".
-The
+particularly difficult and entertaining "Adagio Dance".
+The acrobatic

 Patterson, which she illustrated with charming descriptive gestures.'